William Mitchel Daily

 William Mitchel Daily (1812–February 5, 1877) was an American academic, preacher and theologian.
-He served as the third president of Indiana University and resigned under pressure after fewer than six years.
+He served as the third president of Indiana University from 1853-1859 and resigned under pressure after accusations of plagiarism, not paying debts, and incompetence.
 He served a one-year term as the chaplain of the US House of Representatives and also served as a hospital chaplain during the US Civil War.
+He was also the first president of the Indiana State Teachers Association.

 Early life and education

 William Daily was born in 1812 in Coshocton, Ohio.
 Later that year his father moved to a farm in Franklin County and Daily spent his childhood there.
 He attended the country school, and later attended school in Brookville.
-At fifteen years of age he took charge of a school in an adjoining county.
-Daily was baptized as a baby and grew up in the Methodist Episcopal Church, and was preaching by age 16.
+At fifteen years of age, he took charge of a school in an adjoining county.
+Daily was baptized as a baby, grew up in the Methodist Episcopal Church, and was preaching by age 16.
 He joined the Conference in 1831, was ordained deacon in 1833, and elder in 1835.
-Daily was stationed in Bloomington, Indiana in 1835-1836 where he had duties as a local pastor and was a student at Indiana University.
+Daily was stationed in Bloomington, Indiana from 1835-1836 where he had duties as a local pastor and was a student at Indiana University.
 He graduated from the university in 1836.

 Early career

 Daily was an agent of the Preacher's Aid Society in 1837, then was transferred to the Missouri Conference in 1838 and stationed in St. Louis.
 Shortly thereafter he became a professor at St. Charles College.
 Daily returned to Indiana in 1840 after a lung hemorrhage.
 In 1843 he took charge of a congregation in Madison, Indiana.
 While there he met Permelia A. Northcraft and they married.
 He was a chaplain in the United States Congress in the winter of 1844-1845, then stationed at Rising Sun and Evansville.
-During this time he was made agent for Indiana Asbury (now DePaw) University, then a presiding elder of the Bloomington and Madison districts.
+During this time he was made agent for Indiana Asbury (now DePauw) University, then a presiding elder of the Bloomington and Madison districts.
 Daily was a member of the General Conference in 1852.

 Daily attended and chaired the first session of the newly created Indiana State Teachers Association on December 25, 1854.
 He would go on to be elected the association's first President serving in that role until 1855.